Philippines Duterte Cuts Short Japan Trip In unbearable Pain - UrduPoint

 The Filipino leader attended Naruhito's enthronement ceremony earlier Tuesday using a cane to help him walk, he added.

-Senator Christopher Go, a former top Duterte aide who accompanied him on the Tokyo trip, earlier released a photo of the president sitting down with his forehead propped up by a cane.
+Senator Go also released a photo of the president sitting down with his forehead propped up by a cane.

 The Philippine constitution requires the handover of power to the vice president if the leader dies or is incapacitated.